Karl Wilhelm Friedrich Markgraf von Brandenburg-Ansbach1

 by Allan Ramsay, 1765 2

-Philip Dormer Stanhope, 4th Earl of Chesterfield was born on 22 September 1694.1 He was the son of Philip Stanhope, 3rd Earl of Chesterfield and Lady Elizabeth Saville.1 He was baptised on 9 October 1694 at St. James' Church, Westminster, London, England.1 He married Petronilla Melusina von der Schulenburg, Countess of Walsingham, daughter of George I Louis Hanover, King of Great Britain and Ermengarde Melusina Baronin von der Schulenberg, on 14 May 1733.3 He was also reported to have been married on 5 September 1733.3 He died on 24 March 1773 at age 78 at Chesterfield House, Mayfair, London, England, without legitimate issue.3 He was buried on 10 April 1773 at Shelford, Nottinghamshire, England.3 His will (dated 4 June 1772) was probated in April 1773.3
+Philip Dormer Stanhope, 4th Earl of Chesterfield was born on 22 September 1694.1 He was the son of Philip Stanhope, 3rd Earl of Chesterfield and Lady Elizabeth Saville.1 He was baptised on 9 October 1694 at St. James' Church, Westminster, London, EnglandG.1 He married Petronilla Melusina von der Schulenburg, Countess of Walsingham, daughter of George I Louis Hanover, King of Great Britain and Ermengarde Melusina Baronin von der Schulenburg, on 14 May 1733.3 He was also reported to have been married on 5 September 1733.3 He died on 24 March 1773 at age 78 at Chesterfield House, Mayfair, London, EnglandG, without legitimate issue.3 He was buried on 10 April 1773 at Shelford, Nottinghamshire, EnglandG.3 His will was proven (by probate) in April 1773.3

 Child of Philip Dormer Stanhope, 4th Earl of Chesterfield and Madelina Elizabeth du Bouchet